Sarah's Key poster

 Structural Analysis

-The Status Quo at 1 minutes (1% through the runtime) establishes Julia Jarmond, an American journalist in Paris, lives comfortably with her French husband Bertrand and daughter Zoë.
-She is preparing to write an article about the 1942 Vel d'Hiv roundup while planning to move into Bertrand's family apartment..
-Notably, this early placement immediately immerses viewers in the story world.
+The Status Quo at 1 minutes (1% through the runtime) establishes Julia Jarmond, an American journalist in Paris, lives a comfortable life with her French husband Bertrand and daughter.
+She is assigned to write about the 1942 Vel' d'Hiv Roundup anniversary while preparing to move into her in-laws' apartment..
+The analysis reveals that this early placement immediately immerses viewers in the story world.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to Julia makes the active choice to pursue the truth about what happened to the family despite Bertrand's objections and family pressure to drop it.
-She commits to finding out what happened to Sarah Starzynski, crossing into a world of buried family secrets., moving from reaction to action.
+This shows the protagonist's commitment to Sarah escapes from the camp where her parents are held, determined to return to Paris and save Michel.
+Julia makes the active choice to investigate the connection between the apartment and the Jewish family despite Bertrand's objections, committing to uncover the truth., moving from reaction to action.

 Emotional Journey